ptgott/comment-navigator/README.md

 ## Contributing

 - We use Prettier for formatting.
 If you're using VSCode, `.vscode/settings.json` configures Prettier to format on save.
 - We use Jest for testing.
 Run `npm test` to run tests. `npm run coverage` also runs the tests, then opens Jest's code coverage report in your browser.
 Use this when you want to plan the next tests to write.
+(This only applies to unit tests.)